“TOMMASO”

 Florence, active in the first quarter of the 16th century

-Holy Family with the infant St. John and angels
+Holy Family with the young Saint John and Angels

 Please note that this piece has been “notified” with a Ministerial Decree dated 11.18.2008.
 The Ministry has declared its importance in the context of the Italian cultural patrimony.
 This piece cannot be exported outside Italy.